chloeturchi/react-burger-app/README.md

 The user can create his own burger, put the burger in his shopping cart and buy it.

 ## Tools
-- React, react-dom, react-router-dom, react-redux,
+- react, react-dom, react-router-dom, react-redux,
+- react hooks
-- Redux, redux-saga, redux-thunk
+- redux, redux-saga, redux-thunk
 - axios
 - firebase